cnbscience/Mini-MemCached/README.md

 Free to use

 Acknowledgments
-Thank you CarbonBlack for providing me an opportunity to work on a cool project. it was fun filled 5 hours of work.
+Thank you Netflix for providing me an opportunity to work on a cool project.